 - Yam – Nigeria (IITA)

 The monitoring of genebank performance also includes external technical and financial reviews every five years to ensure that the collections are running efficiently and effectively.
-The recommendations from these reviews guide the development of Action Plans to tackle the specific technical and financial challenges in the conservation and use of the collections.
+The recommendations from these reviews guide the development of plans to tackle the specific technical and financial challenges in the conservation and use of the collections.